dasarpai/old.dasarpai.github.io/_wiapost/2025-03-20-The-Meaning-of-Prakrit-in-Bhagwat-Gita.md

 share: true
 categories: [wiaposts, hinduism, bhagavad-gita]
 tags:  [Prakriti in Bhagavad Gita, Meaning of Nature, Bhagavad Gita teachings, Hinduism, Spirituality, Self-Inquiry, Spiritual Growth, Self-Discovery, Inner Peace]
-keywords: [What is Nature?, What is Prarkit?, Meaning of Prakriti in Bhagavad Gita, Bhagavad Gita teachings on Nature, Yoga in Hinduism, Spiritual Inquiry, Self-Discovery, Inner Peace, Spiritual Growth, Self-Improvement]
+keywords: [What is Nature, What is Prarkit, Meaning of Prakriti in Bhagavad Gita, Bhagavad Gita teachings on Nature, Yoga in Hinduism, Spiritual Inquiry, Self-Discovery, Inner Peace, Spiritual Growth, Self-Improvement]
-excerpt:
+excerpt: "The Sanskrit word Prakriti or Prakruti has multiple meanings and is used in the Bhagavad Gita in different contexts.
+In the English language, we try to translate it to 'Nature'."
 toc_sticky: true
 toc_levels: 2
 ---